-Hospital malpractice can be extremely upsetting and difficult to navigate when you experience it, especially since you should put your health first at all times during the process.
-However, if you have experienced hospital negligence, you should make a claim as soon as possible to ensure that your case receives the investigation that it deserves.
+Experiencing hospital malpractice can be extremely upsetting and difficult to navigate when you experience it, especially since you should put your health first at all times during the process.
+However, if you’re experiencing hospital malpractice, you should make a claim as soon as possible to ensure that your case receives the investigation that it deserves.

 Determine Your Case